PicciMario/iPhone-Backup-Analyzer/README.md

 * MacOsX utility plutil.
 So right now this software is Mac only, until I find an alternative to plutil.

-* Python Tkinter library See [this link](http://tkinter.unpythonic.net/wiki/How_to_install_Tkinter) for details about the installation.
+* Python Tkinter library.
+See [this link](http://tkinter.unpythonic.net/wiki/How_to_install_Tkinter) for details about the installation.
 On MacOsX the Tkinter framework is installed along with [ActiveTcl](http://www.python.org/download/mac/tcltk/).

 * Python Imaging Library (PIL).
 Download from [here](http://www.pythonware.com/products/pil/).